whythisthat/CS-330/README.md

 Reflection
 How do I approach designing software?
-I start with planning and iterate as I go.
-This project built skills in modular design and practical problem-solving.
-I used a structured approach, focusing on each object’s shape and refining textures and lighting last.
-I’ll apply this iterative method to future projects that need a balance of visual detail and technical function.
+This project enhanced my design skills, particularly in modular construction and balancing functionality with simplicity.
+I followed an iterative design process, which started with planning object shapes and ended with refining textures and lighting.
+Going forward, I can apply this structured approach to projects requiring both visual appeal and technical precision.

 How do I approach developing programs?
-I focus on modular code and test frequently.
-I broke down each part—object setup, lighting, and controls—building and adjusting in stages.
-My coding approach is now more concise, with an emphasis on readability and adaptability.
+Throughout development, I used modular coding and frequent testing.
+Each component—object setup, lighting, and camera controls—was built iteratively, allowing me to refine and adjust as needed.
+My coding approach evolved to prioritize concise, readable functions, and I’ve become more adaptable in applying changes as I work toward final results.

 How can computer science help me reach my goals?
-Computational graphics gives me new skills in scene management and data visualization.
-These skills align with my educational goals in programming and future roles in areas like game development and UI design.
-Creating engaging visuals adds value to technical and non-technical projects alike.
+Working on computational graphics expanded my technical skills, particularly in object rendering and scene management.
+These skills are relevant to both educational goals in advanced programming and professional aspirations in fields like game development and UI design.
+Computational graphics allow me to create visual data representations that are accessible and engaging, which is valuable in both technical and non-technical settings.